 - energy used in Food Miles – number of miles and by what methods the food traveled to reach my table

-Now suppose I grew that tomato in my organic garden in summer, using nothing but homemade compost from kitchen scraps.
-In September, when fully and naturally ripe, I parboil it, bag it and put it in the freezer.
+Now suppose I grew that tomato in my organic garden in summer, using nothing but homemade compost from kitchen scraps and yard waste.
+In September, when fully and naturally ripe, I blanche it and put it in the freezer.
 When I defrost it and eat it in January, it would be far superior in flavor and nutrition to the market tomato, even with the slight loss of flavor that comes with freezing.
 Additionally, the nutritional content of my tomato which matured fully on the vine would be superior to the tomato harvested when green.
 My homegrown frozen tomato may not be fit for slicing in a salad, but it would be great in sauces or soups.

 The carbon footprint for my homegrown tomato is quite smaller: